Arboco/obsidian-tools/docs/the-key.md

 f-subtags: #subtag1 #subtag2
 remove: string
 Description
-![image]

 # Explanation
 ## Option
 - keyring: Corresponds to -k flag, bundles the key in a group with other keys
 - agenda: Corresponds to -a flag, sorts keys after priority and date similiar to the agenda in  emacs.
-The agenda key consists of priority, year and uniquifier (optional)`(S-A-B-C-D-E-F)_yyyy-mm-dd_(uniquifier)`.
-The agenda key must be unique and exist only once in the system.
+The agenda key consists of priority and date (optional).
+Date format is `yyyy-mm-dd`
-- key_cleared: How many times you have cleared this key.
+- cards_cleared: How many cards you have cleared of this key.
 Can be sorted with with -c flag.
 - key_favorite: Give the key a personal rating.
 Can be sorted by the value with the -f flag.
 - skip: Put in either Question, Inspiration, Task, Wiki or Combined to skip directly to the pool you know you want instead of going trough the select menu
+- timer: set the seconds for inspiration so you are not prompted any longer
 ## Card Pool increasers
 - links: use obsidian link to include those notes in the pool
 - tags: use tags to include those notes in the pool